Massage versus therapeutic massage

 I’d rather be controversial than boring.
 This article is meant to be both irreverent and serious, both entertaining and educational.
 But be forewarned: If you don’t have a sense of humor, I advise you to stop reading right here!

-So now – when does massage become therapeutic?
+So now – when does Thai Massage become therapeutic?
 The fact is that there is no one point where massage turns into massage therapy.
 It’s a matter of degrees.
 Actually, it is quite difficult for any massage NOT to be therapeutic at least to some degree.

 How does a non-therapeutic massage feel like?